NotKingSnow/hotds2w3/README.md

 q "**Finish the quote!: Kill the boy, Jon Snow, and ...**" a "let the man be born.", "let the man be born"

-q "**At Castle Black, King Stannis Baratheon references what battle when speaking to Samwell Tarly?" a "The Battle of Ashford", "Battle of Ashford", "Ashford"
+q "**At Castle Black, King Stannis Baratheon references what battle when speaking to Samwell Tarly?**" a "The Battle of Ashford", "Battle of Ashford", "Ashford"

 q "**While in Meereen, whom does Queen Daenerys Targaryen marry?**"